lugino-emeritus/py-keysaver/README.md

 # Python KeySaver

-This is a small tool to create random passwords and save them in pwdic.
+This is a small tool to create random passwords and store them in a file (`pwdic`).
 A master password is used to encrypt the data.
 Technical details can be found in the source.